 Residency Requirements

 All international LLM students begin the Introduction to US Law course in mid-July and proceed directly into the fall semester, which begins in late August and concludes at the beginning of December; fall-semester exams take place in December before the winter break.
 The spring semester begins in mid-January and concludes in late April, followed by spring-semester exams.
-Commencement ceremonies and conferral of degrees take place in May.
+Commencement ceremony is in May and conferral of degrees take place in May, July, and January.

 Summer Abroad Option